brandonraphael/task-manager/readme.md

-# task-bot
+# taskbot

--Slack bot for Compozed labs slack channel.
+-Slack bot for CompoZed labs slack channel.
 Simple database-like function of adding/removing tasks for later use.